FurkanKY/CNN-Signal-Modulation-Recognition/README.md

 4. Run the data preparation script: `python prepare_data.py`
 5. Run the training script: `python train_model.py`
 6. Run the evaluation script: `python evaluate_model.py`

-### What I Learned
-This project was a fantastic exercise in applying deep learning theory to a real-world engineering problem.
-Key takeaways include:
-- Preprocessing complex signal data for a neural network.
-- Implementing a CNN architecture for a task other than traditional image recognition.
-- Understanding and interpreting key performance metrics like the classification report and confusion matrix.
-- Managing a complete machine learning project workflow from data to evaluation.